Back to all articles

 Mortality and expense risk

 Mortality and expense (M&E) fees serve as risk protections, often part of variable annuity contracts.
 This benefit supports the guarantees offered by the insurance company, including certain payout protections.
-M&E fees range from 0.5 to 1.5% of your account's value, depending on the type of annuity, and you pay them annually.
+M&E fees can range from 0.5 to 1.5% of your account's value, depending on the type of annuity, and you pay them annually.

 Underlying investment fees

 This fee is relative to the fund's net assets — often in the range of 0.2% to 1% but can be higher in active funds.
-Underlying investment fees typically apply to variable annuities.
+Underlying investment fees typically only apply to variable annuities.

 Fees for annuities by type: fixed vs. indexed vs. variable vs. immediate

-The rate of annuity fees depends on the type of investment and its growth potential, market exposure, and level customization.
+The rate of annuity fees depends on the type of annuity and its growth potential, market exposure, and level customization.
 As a general rule of thumb, high-yield (variable) annuities have heftier fees, while fixed or immediate ones often incur relatively low costs.
 Indexed annuities are somewhere in the middle.
 Here’s more on each.

 • Variable annuities: Are more volatile, riskier investments than their fixed counterparts, but returns can be higher — as can management and administrative costs.